Prev: Chapter 3: Scenarios

-A climbing entity that wants to stop climbing can choose to fall as a Move, suffering any resulting falling damage.
+A climbing entity that wants to stop climbing may fall as a Move, suffering any resulting falling damage.

 Some abilities permit Blocks of section borders at a distance.
 In these cases the Blocks function on both sides of the section border.
-Such Blocks do not end automatically if the blocking entity becomes Immobilized or Defenseless, they do not require the entity to occupy the section, and they function even if the blocking entity cannot see the enemy.
+Such Blocks do not end automatically if the blocking entity becomes unable to Move, they do not require the entity to occupy the section, and they function even if the blocking entity cannot see the enemy.
 These Blocks usually have their own durations and limitations described.